 Another important source that has original manuscripts is the Danish royal library in Copenhagen, the Det Kongelige Bibliotek, which contains over thirty sonatas and all the pieces for flute solo within the Giedde collection.

-Last of all, about 40 concertos considered lost in Augsbach’s catalog, are preserved in the National Library of Russia, Saint-Petersburg, shelfmark Rus-SPsc fond.
-956
+Last of all, 26 concertos considered lost in Augsbach’s catalog, are preserved in the National Library of Russia, Saint-Petersburg, shelfmark Rus-SPsc fond.
+956. They are at the moment unavailable for politically reasons.